 The CIP standards are ambiguous on how to properly identify these assets.
 If this were simply a network switch allowing two BES Cyber Systems to communicate with each other with a 15 minute impact if the switch is unavailable, then the switch itself is part of a BES Cyber System.
-In this example, the entity wanted to increase security of the communications between these two systems.
+In this example, the entity wanted to increase security of the communication between these two systems.
 To accomplish this, it put each BCS on its own network segment so it can filter all traffic between these two systems through a firewall.
 A "firewall on a stick" is installed in the switch and the ports on the switch are divided into virtual networks so the traffic between different segments is directed to the firewall and controlled.
 Since the firewall either has no physical interface or may use its few physical interfaces for redundancy, the outside network must connect to the same switch and that port is configured to the "outside" interface of the firewall.
 All communications to and from the outside network and between the two BCS are all controlled via the firewall.
 The entity has increased the security of these systems, but it is now undecided on how to identify the cyber assets in this scenario.
 As one example, are all the network switch ports now EAPs on an EACMS, or is this switch still just a part of the BCS?
 As access control is pushed deeper into networks as in this example, the current paradigms are ambiguous.
 The answer may lie in identifying new asset classes and developing new objective requirements that do not include prescriptive network topology assumptions.
-Trunks and sub-interfaces are common network technologies to aggregate data streams and better utilize limited physical interfaces1.
+Trunks and sub-interfaces .